TheArturthur/CoppermindScraper/Cosmere/Leyten.md

 ## Appearance and Personality
 Leyten is thick-bodied and has an oval-shaped face.
 He is tall, stout, and has light, short curly hair.
 He has an affable nature, finding it easy to talk to people no matter their rank.
+A defining part of him is his neatness, his way of doing things in a tidy way, which is why he is the quartermaster for Bridge Four.
+For example, he packed Kaladin's travel rucksack for the Conquest of Shinovar, and Kaladin notes that no one packs like Leyten.
+He likes it when work is boring, and would rather be sorting things, packing, etc, than killing.

 ## History
 ### Bridge Four